Zelman Cowen: Honours

 Cowen's first honour was a Knight Bachelor in 1976.
-When appointed Governor-General he was made a Knight Grand Cross of the Order of St Michael and St George (GCMG) and Knight of the Order of Australia (AK) in 1977, and sworn into the Privy Council in 1977.
+When appointed Governor-General he was made a Knight Grand Cross of the Order of St Michael and St George (GCMG) and Knight of the Order of Australia (AK) in 1977, and sworn into the Privy Council in 1977 (Rt Hon).
 When Queen Elizabeth II visited Australia in 1980 she appointed Cowen a Knight Grand Cross of the Royal Victorian Order (GCVO).

 He was an Honorary Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE).

+In 1985, he was made an honorary fellow of Trinity College Dublin.

-Awards
+Named Awards

 In 1981, the Royal Australian Institute of Architects (RAIA) established the Sir Zelman Cowen Award for Public Architecture which is widely recognised as Australia's leading award for public buildings.

 Melbourne Law School awards the Zelman Cowen Scholarship to incoming Juris Doctor students.
 Awarded purely on the basis of academic merit, it is the law school's most prestigious scholarship.
 A special issue of the "Melbourne University Law Review" in 2015 published papers from a 2014 conference on legal, international, liberty, literary, university, and other public issues of significance in Cowen's life and work; contributors included Glyn Davis, Justice Susan Kenny, Michael Crommelin, Donald Markwell, Cheryl Saunders, and Sir Frank Berman.

-Zelman Cowen was a 1953 Fulbright Senior Scholar in Law from the University of Melbourne to Harvard University.
-In 1985, he was made an honorary fellow of Trinity College Dublin.